syslog-ng/syslog-ng.github.io/doc/_admin-guide/120_Parser/023_db_parser/001_Using_pattern_databases/001_Downloading_sample_patterndb.md

     modifications under the same license.

-- If you redistribute the pattern databases, you must make it obvious that the source of the original syslog-ng pattern databases is the One Identity patterndb GitHub page.
+- If you redistribute the pattern databases, you must make it obvious that the source of the original {{ site.product.short_name }} pattern databases is the One Identity patterndb GitHub page.

-If you create patterns that are not available in the GitHub repository, consider sharing them with us and the syslog-ng community.
-To do this, open a GitHub issue, or send them to the syslog-ng mailing list.
+If you create patterns that are not available in the GitHub repository, consider sharing them with us and the {{ site.product.short_name }} community.
+To do this, open a GitHub issue, or send them to the {{ site.product.short_name }} mailing list.